robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 ====> Studielast bedraagt 30 ECTS.

 # Scope
-A hands-on grounding of state-of-the-art data-products.
+A hands-on grounding of modern AI applications.
 The course provides a roadmap for building conceptual prototypes of Human-Centered (HC) data-products by means of AI-platforms.

-Data Science and Machine Learning or AI platforms provide  users with software tools to build, deploy, and monitor machine learning algorithms.
+AI platforms provide software tools to build, deploy, and monitor machine learning algorithms.
-It involves the use of computational machines to performt asks that otherwise would be performed solely by humans.
+It involves the use of Data Science (DS) & Machine Learning (ML) models & algorithms to performt asks that otherwise would be performed solely by humans.

-AI plarforms aim to mimic & automatise tasks which otherwise require human perception, cognition and/or motor skills: pattern recognition, learning, logical reasoning & planning, decision making, problem solving, designing, creativity, likelihood estimation, language acquisition, multi-sensory interfacing, actuated body movement control, locomotion & manipulation, sentiment analysis, and generalisation
+AI platforms aim to mimic & automatise tasks which otherwise require human perception, cognition and/or motor skills: pattern recognition, learning, logical reasoning & planning, decision making, problem solving, designing, creativity, likelihood estimation, language acquisition, multi-sensory interfacing, actuated body movement control, locomotion & manipulation, sentiment analysis, and generalisation
 Thus, AI platforms combine intelligent, decision-making algorithms with data, thereby enabling the creation of novel data products.
 Some platforms offer prebuilt algorithms and simplistic workflows with such features as drag-and-drop modeling and visual interfaces that easily connect necessary data to the end solution, while others require a greater knowledge of development and coding.
 Machine learning is a popular subset of data science that warrants specific attention when evaluating these platforms.

 HC data products are digital products that use statistical and/or ML-implemented data analysis to visually support decision-making and help humans control complex systems.
 Generally, a data product is the visually processed result, with the help of ML-algorithms, of complex data analysis of systems.

 Data products aim to make Wicked Problems accessible to humans.